john202020/lodux/Readme.md

 This is the first stable `version 1`.

 ## `Store`(capital S)
-It is the collection of the 'entire store' (all stores).
+It is the collection of all stores, the 'entire store'.

-It has `createStore()` creates a unique store, `subscribe()` observes state changes of the entire store, and `reset_initial()` update the entire store to its initial state (trigger Store's subsriber handler).
-One property, `state` returns snapshot of the entire store state.
+It has `createStore()` creates a unique store, `subscribe()` observes state changes of the entire store, and `reset_initial()` update the entire store to its initial state.
+One property, `state` returns a snapshot of the entire store state.

 ## store instance
 Each web module should have a unique store.
-A store instance has `dispatch()` an action, `reduce()` returns new store state, `diduce()` simplifies dispatch/reduce cycle, `subscribe()` observes state changes of this store, and `use()` applies middlewares to the `cloned store`.
-It has one property, `state` returns snapshot of this store state.
+A store instance has `dispatch()` an action, `reduce()` returns new store state, `diduce()` simplifies dispatch/reduce cycle, `subscribe()` observes state changes of this store, and `use()` applies middlewares to it's `cloned store`.
+One property, `state` returns a snapshot of this store state.

 Store instances will not affect each other.

 ## cloned store instance
 A store and its cloned store share the same store state.
 Cloned store serves as a separate working space for applying middlewares.